-As a rule of thumb, the simplest of all timber bridge installations may be costed at £500 per m2 of completed bridge section
+As a rule of thumb, the simplest of all timber bridge installations may be costed at £750 per m2 of completed bridge section

-A more complex timber and steel bridge may cost over £1500 per m2 of completed bridge section
+A more complex timber and steel bridge may cost over £2100 per m2 of completed bridge section

-Bridges involving even more complex concrete or stone installations for abutments and piers may cost closer to £2500 per m2 of completed bridge installation
+Bridges involving even more complex concrete or stone installations for abutments and piers may cost closer to £2800 per m2 of completed bridge installation

-You can appoint a bridge engineer to design your bridge and give you a more accurate estimate.
+You can appoint a Civil or Structural Engineer to design your bridge and give you a more accurate estimate.
 There are also bridge manufacturing companies that can design, manufacture and supply bridges for all situations.
 Some will also provide an installation service.